 Instructions

-- Make the applesauce: Peel and core the first 1 pound of apples, then cut them into 1-inch pieces.
-I like to use a melon baller to remove the core and a serrated peeler for peeling the apples.
+- Make the applesauce: Peel and core the first 1 pound of apples, then cut them into 1-inch pieces (see the Recipe Notes for tips on preparing the apples).
 Zest a lemon with a microplane grater, then juice it and set the juice aside for later.

 - Bring the apples, water, ½ cup sugar, boiled apple cider, zest, and cinnamon to a boil in a 2-quart heavy saucepan, stirring occasionally, then reduce heat and simmer, covered, 15 minutes.
 Remove the lid and simmer until most of liquid is evaporated, about 5 to 10 minutes more.